mongodb/mongo/src/mongo/db/repl/README.md

 The `TopologyCoordinator` is in charge of maintaining state about the topology of the cluster.
 On significant changes (anything that affects the response to isMaster), the TopologyCoordinator updates its TopologyVersion.
 The [`isMaster`](https://github.com/mongodb/mongo/blob/r4.3.3/src/mongo/db/repl/replication_info.cpp#L258) command awaits changes in the TopologyVersion before returning.
+On shutdown, if the server is a secondary, it enters quiesce mode: we increment the TopologyVersion and start responding to `isMaster` commands with a `ShutdownInProgress` error, so that clients cease routing new operations to the node.

 The `TopologyCoordinator` is non-blocking and does a large amount of a node's decision making surrounding replication.
 Most replication command requests and responses are filled in here.